learningequality/morango/docs/dev/concepts_and_definitions.rst

 .. image:: ./img/operations.png

-1. Serialization: This is the process of serializing data that is associated with Django models in the Application layer, and storing it in JSON format in a record in the Store layer, along with additional metadata fields needed to facilitate syncing and integration.
+1. Serialization: This is the process of serializing data that is associated with Django models in the Application layer of Instance A, and storing it in JSON format in a record in the Store layer, along with additional metadata fields needed to facilitate syncing and integration.
 2. Queueing: Queuing is similar to snapshotting where a chunk of serialized records that need to be sent during the sync process are stored in Outgoing Buffer.
 This prevents inconsistencies caused by a record being sent on network and its copy being changed by an in-process serialization.
-3. Sending data through Network: The morango models will be serialized into JSON to send them over the network to another morango instance.
-We will be sending them by x number of records at a time, or another batch number specified by the user.
+3. Sending data through Network: The morango models will be serialized into JSON to send them over the network from Instance A to Instance B. The data is sent in batches.
-4. Integration: Process of merging the data received in an Incoming Buffer(by another morango instance) to Store layer as well as Application layer.
+4. Integration: Process of merging the data received in an Incoming Buffer by another Instance B to Store layer as well as Application layer.
-5. Deserialize: After integrating the received data into the store, we can then deserialize the data into models to be used in the application.
+5. Deserialize: After integrating the received data into the store, we can then deserialize the data into models to be used in the application in Instance B.